 Stage What this stage involves Key Consultees Consultation methods and tools Other groups and organisations identified in Appendix B Parish and town councils adjoining or within city.
-Residents or other persons carrying on business in the area who are on the Council's database The Plan, proposed documents, and supporting documents will be made available online and for public inspection at the Council offices.
-Following the submission of State, the Council will make a supporting documents availa a copy of the Plan and its The Council will also notify: the general, specific and other consultation bodies who were consulted at previous stages, and anyone who asked to be notified of the submission of the Plan as to where and when the Plan, proposed document and supporting documents can be inspected.
-Examination (Regulation The Planning Inspector holds an examination into the Plan usually including The Inspector will consider which individuals or organisations ought to be Consultation on Main Modifications will include: 23, 24 & 25) public hearings as well as consideration of written representations. involved at the Examination in Public.
-Press releaseCouncil websiteSocial media and other Changes (modifications) to If the Inspector suggests modifications are needed forms of on-line engagement the submitted Plan are proposed by the Inspector and then consulted on. to make the plan 'sound', a consultation on proposed Main Modifications will be held.
-The Main Modifications and supporting documents will be made available for public inspection at the Council An Inspector's report is published - determining if the plan is 'sound' and whether it can be put forward for adoption. offices.
-Adoption (Regulation 26) Council adopts the plan The Council will make a copy of the plan, the adoption statement, and the sustainability appraisal available for inspection at the Council offices.
-5 The Council will send a copy o f the adoption statement to any
+Residents or other persons carrying on business in the area who are on the Council's database The Plan, proposed documents, and supporting documents 3 will be made available online and for public inspection at the Council offices.
+Following the submission of the State, the Council will make a supporting documents availa a copy of the Plan and its The Council will also notify: • the general, specific and ot were consulted at previous stages, and • anyone who asked to be notified of the submission of the Plan as to where and when the Plan, proposed documents, and supporting documents 4 can be inspected.
+Examination The Planning Inspector The Inspector will consider Consultation on Main holds an examination into which individuals or Modifications will include: (Regulation the Plan usually including organisations ought to be 23, 24 & 25) public hearings as well as involved at the Press release consideration of written Examination in Public.
+Council website representations.
+Social media and other If the Inspector suggests forms of on-line engagement Changes (modifications) to the submitted Plan are modifications are needed to make the plan 'sound', a The Main Modifications and proposed by the Inspector consultation on proposed supporting documents will and then consulted on.
+Main Modifications will be be made available for public held. inspection at the Council An Inspector's report is offices. published - determining if the plan is 'sound' and whether it can be put A -l +: forward for adoption.
+The Council will make a copy of the plan, the adoption Adoption (Regulation Council adopts the plan 1 • (Regulation 26) statement, and the sustainability appraisal available for inspection at the Council offices.
+5 20, The Council will send a copy of f the adoption statement to any

-&lt;sup>3 The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) Schedule 2 para 10
+3 The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) Schedule 2 para 10

-$^4$ The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) Schedule 2 para 10
+$^{^4}$ The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) Schedule 2 para 10

-&lt;sup>5 The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) para 26 (a)(i-iv)
+5 The Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended) para 26 (a)(i-iv)

-Stage What this stage involves Key Consultees Consultation methods and tools person who has asked to be no State. otified and the Secretary of
+Stage What this stage involves Key Consultees Consultation methods and tools person who has asked to be no State.
+6 otified and the Secretary of